mcf06/theano_ctc/README.md

 ## Status

 This would benefit from integration into Theano, particularly with respect to the GPU optimizations.
 Currently, ctc_cost always uses the GPU implementation if a GPU device is enabled.

-Due to the way the underlying library can simultaneously compute costs and gradients, the gradient calculation is enabled whenever T.grad() is called on a particular variable, even if the gradient is never used in a Theano function.